-- 400 mg to be taken as 4 capsules once a day, - 600 mg to be taken as 6 capsules once a day.
+The starting dose is 400 mg, to be taken as 4 capsules once a day.

-Your doctor may prescribe a higher or lower dose depending on how you respond to the treatment.
+For CML and GIST, your doctor may prescribe a higher or lower dose depending on how you respond to treatment.
 If your daily dose is 800 mg (8 capsules), you should take 4 capsules in the morning and 4 capsules in the evening.